 Council Membership Selection Process

-Campus principals will facilitate the selection process at the attendance zone level from a pool of volunteers through a consensus process working with the campus site-based team and volunteers from their attendance zone.
-The Superintendent and his Cabinet will facilitate the appointment of the three at-large members residing in Carroll ISD.
-Each Board Trustee will appoint one citizen member.
+Campus principals facilitated the selection process at the attendance zone level from a pool of volunteers through a consensus process working with the campus site-based team and volunteers from their attendance zone.
+The Superintendent and his Cabinet facilitated the appointment of the three at-large members residing in Carroll ISD.
+Each Board Trustee appointed one citizen member.
 Candidates through a volunteer application process will be considered as needed to fill the existing Council positions.
-All selected participants must agree to serve prior to January 2019.
+All selected participants agreed to serve prior to January 2019.
 In 2020, the Board of Trustees decided to add seven additional citizens to the DDC.
 The council membership now stands at 48 after some members opted not to continue their participation beyond the original two-year time of service.

-The Diversity Council will be led by co-chairpersons selected by the Superintendent and School Board President.
-The Administration recommends that co-chairs be citizens and not employees of CISD and that they represent at least two of the Council’s minority populations.
+The Diversity Council is led by co-chairpersons selected by the Superintendent and School Board President.
+The Administration recommended that co-chairs be citizens and not employees of CISD and that they represent at least two of the Council’s minority populations.

 - Meetings are open to the public.

-- The Superintendent will appoint central office staff liaisons to work with the Council.
+- The Superintendent appointed central office staff liaisons to work with the Council.

-- Meetings will be held on a monthly basis initially and now as needed.
+- Meetings are held on a monthly basis initially and now as needed.
 (There is not currently a DDC meeting planned for 2020.)

 - Meeting notes are maintained and posted online as part of the public record.

-- Ultimately, Diversity Council recommendations will be presented to the School Board and Superintendent for consideration.
+- Diversity Council recommendations were presented to the School Board and Superintendent for consideration.

 The ultimate responsibility for action regarding cultural competence and diversity awareness lies solely with the seven elected members of the Board of Trustees.
 Carroll ISD is committed, however, to seeking grassroots community and staff input while considering all input before any School Board decisions.
 Those not selected for the DDC were invited to participate on one of 11 Campus Diversity Councils or CDCs.